michlyn/mcpgateway/README.md

 ### Using with Modern Cursor (Streamable HTTP mode)

-Cursor can use SuperGateway's stdio→Streamable HTTP mode:
+Cursor can use McpGateway's stdio→Streamable HTTP mode:

 ```json
 {